tesla150600/Airbus---Ship-Detection/README.md

 # Airbus---Ship-Detection

 In this project,need to build a semantic segmentation model using the unet architecture to search for ships on a satellite photo.
+The file with weights is big so it is on google drive(https://drive.google.com/drive/folders/1CRn2c3EsGyKGzUTDIpECwf-T_arB8cgE?usp=sharing)

 The original dataset was taken from Kaggle and uploaded to a laptop from which GPU calculations were performed.